 MyCrypto welcome page

 The blockchain space is an amazing opportunity for PMs looking to pioneer a new field.
 Hardly anything has been written on the topic, which is why I’m excited to share my insights with the PM community.
 Although building blockchain products isn’t a complete departure from traditional PMing, there are indeed a number of new considerations that PMs need to understand.
-I hope this article acts as a primer for those interested in build new technology is this emerging field.
+I hope this article acts as a primer for those interested in building new technology this this emerging field.